taher9-spec/ruyaa-ai-capital-flow/README.md

 See `.env.example` for the full list of configuration options.

 **Important**: the chat UI runs entirely in the browser, so the OpenRouter key must be exposed via the `VITE_OPENROUTER_API_KEY` variable.
-The plain `OPENROUTER_API_KEY` name is only useful for server-side code.
+Server code can access the same value through `process.env.OPENROUTER_API_KEY` at build time.
 If the key is not provided under the `VITE_` prefix, the agents will respond with a maintenance message.

 `VITE_OPENROUTER_API_KEY` – OpenRouter API key (client side, e.g. `sk-or-...`)
-`OPENROUTER_API_KEY` – Optional fallback key name
-The agents default to the free `google/gemini-pro` model via OpenRouter `VITE_TWELVEDATA_API_KEY` – TwelveData API key `VITE_SUPABASE_URL` – Supabase project URL
+`OPENROUTER_API_KEY` – Same key used for server code via `process.env.OPENROUTER_API_KEY` The agents default to the free `google/gemini-pro` model via OpenRouter `VITE_TWELVEDATA_API_KEY` – TwelveData API key `VITE_SUPABASE_URL` – Supabase project URL